RKelln/5-directions/public/writing/neural_nets.md

 <!-- .slide: data-audio-src="../audio/neural_nets/63.ogg" data-background-image="../images/poverty_neuron.webp" data-background-size="contain" data-background-color="white" -->
 Notes:
 For example, OpenAI's microscope project documents each neuron in some of their models.
 You can explore their site by clicking on the link in the top right.
 I've started you at a bizarre and disturbing multi-modal neuron in the CLIP model that responds strongly to a machine learned concept combining wanting, unemployment, poverty and homelessness.
 (But from whose perspective?)
-On the right are feature visualizations using a deepdream technique to show optimal images to activate the neuron, the smaller images are from ImageNet that most activate the neuron, and similarly for the text prompts.
+On the left are feature visualizations using a deepdream technique to show optimal images to activate the neuron, the smaller images are from ImageNet that most activate the neuron, and similarly for the text prompts.
 Peering at the details of any mind will be fascinating, confusing and disturbing with an uneasy sense of violation as the most deeply private becomes inspectable.

 ### Credits <!-- .element: class="attribution" -->
 * [OpenAI Microscope of Neuron #237](https://microscope.openai.com/models/contrastive_4x/image_block_4_4_Add_6_0/237)